 Describe a Thanksgiving Day from your childhood.
 Tell where you were, who was there and what food there was.
 Think about the small details of the day, the activities, and anything that stands out in your memory.
 Write about the day.
 Tell what things you were thankful for at that time.

-Some Examples of Thanksgiving Memories - Read these for inspiration, then write your own
+An Example of Thanksgiving Memories - Read it for inspiration, then write your own

 December Writing Triggers